chiragpatel500/BrooklynFilmFestival/README.md

 The website should contain information about festival, movies schedule, contact form and news section.
 Footer should contain links to social media and contact information.
 The project brief.

+Click the Link to view the project: https://chiragpatel500.github.io/BrooklynFilmFestival/